How to Sell a Gun in Montana

 Open Carry Regulations in Montana

 Open carry, or carrying a gun in plain sight, is legal in Montana for anyone over the age of eighteen.
 Minors over the age of fourteen can open carry with parental supervision.
-Open carry is permitted in various public spaces, including restaurant areas (unless prohibited by signage), private vehicles, roadside areas, parks, forests, and the state's wildlife management areas.
+Open carry is permitted in various public spaces.
+These include restaurant areas (unless prohibited by signage), private vehicles, roadsides, parks, forests, and the state's wildlife management areas.

 Federal Laws Pertaining to Firearm Sales